romancow/karma-autoload/README.md

 # karma-autoload

 Add automatically, into your Karma configuration, all dependencies defined in your package.json.
+Module on NODE > 5.0

 ## Getting started